 LPE approaches illuminate the role of law and legal discourse in the creation and maintenance of capitalism and in mediating tensions between capitalist order and democratic self-rule.
 Scholars in our network work to understand the relationship between market supremacy and racial, gender, and economic injustice; to articulate the relationship between capitalism and devaluation of social and ecological reproduction; and to explore the distinctive ways that law gives shape to and legitimates neoliberal capitalism, ranging from dynamics of financialization to the relation between the carceral state and capitalism.
 We also seek to offer concrete legal reforms designed to move beyond neoliberalism and toward a genuinely responsive, egalitarian democracy, with critical attention to the need for power and movement-building as part of any such transformation.

 In pursuit of these goals, we support the development of LPE-focused conferences, working groups, networks, courses and course material.
 We also work to connect scholars with activists, practitioners, and policy specialists, to ensure that LPE work both supports and is informed by those working on the ground.

-The LPE Project is made possible through grants from the William and Flora Hewlett Foundation and the Economic Security Project.
+The LPE Project is made possible through grants from the William and Flora Hewlett Foundation, the Economic Security Project, and the Ford Foundation.
 It is currently housed at Yale Law School.